 GED scoring is pretty straightforward.
-There are four subtests (so-called “modules”) that all require test-takers to attain at least a score of 145.
-So the GED passing score is 145.
+There are four subtests (independent modules) that all require test-takers to attain at least a score of 145.
+So, the GED passing score is 145.

 The four GED subtests, which now can be taken online as well, are scored on a scale that runs from 100 to 200.

 If you score in the 100-145 range, you have produced a “below passing” score, and this counts for all four of the GED® subject modules.

 At Gedeno, we want to support you in earning your GED with our free GED classes online and free practice tests.
 Our offering is only a limited portion of what’s on the GED test.